Tyler-McIntyre/Pleb-LN/README.md

 ## The backlog
 A running list of tasks that need to be completed for this application.
 Anyone is welcome to edit it.
 If you see a task you'd like to work on, just add your name and it's yours!
 If there's any questions (which there will be a lot of) just ping me on discord in the #firebolt channel. https://docs.google.com/spreadsheets/d/1LSVl5OSKyrjWt00WewR-J-PChMhZRTFUALc_x9mfIak/edit?usp=sharing

+#### Design related items
+Since we do not have a designated designer, and we are the users of this app.
+It would most likely be a good idea to bring UI related design tasks to the team to have a conversation about the direction we'd like to take with whatever the given task might be.